banister/remix/README.markdown

 Using `include_at_top` we can include a module at the top of a chain rather than at the bottom (the default).

-    # ... modules A, B, C, and J defined above...
+    # ... modules M, A, B, C, and J defined above...

-    module M
-      include A, B, C
-    end

     M.ancestors #=> [M, A, B, C]

-    # Now let's insert a module between A and B
+    # Now let's insert a module at the top of the chain
     M.include_at_top J

     # Modified ancestor chain